NVIDIA/spark-rapids/integration_tests/DATA_GEN.md

 Where `$SPARK_VERSION` is a compressed version number, like 330 for Spark 3.3.0.

+If you are building with a jdk version that is not 8, you will need to add in the corresponding profile flag `-P<jdk11|jdk17>`

 After this the jar should be at `target/rapids-4-spark-integration-tests_2.12-$PLUGIN_VERSION-spark$SPARK_VERSION.jar` for example a Spark 3.3.0 jar for the 23.08.0 release would be